iotaledger/wasplib/tools/schema/docs/usage.md

 ## Using the Schema Tool

 We tried to make the creation of smart contracts as simple as possible.
 The `schema` tool will assist you along the way as unobtrusively as possible.
-We will walk you through the steps to create a new smart contract from scratch.
+We will now walk you through the steps to create a new smart contract from scratch.

 First you decide on a central folder where you want to keep all your smart contracts.
 Each smart contract you create will be maintained in a separate subfolder of this folder.
 We